c12h/go-merge2html/README.md

 except that any `<link rel=stylesheet href=STYLE.css>` element naming a local file is replaced by a `<style>` element containing the text from that file, and similarily any `<script src=SCRIPT.js>` is changed to a `<script>` element containing that Javascript.

+Note that the file extensions must by `.css` and `.js` respectively, modulo case.